alyyorio/aly-portfolio/content/stubhub.md

 </p>

 <p>
-Given these perameters, our small but mighty team went to work.
-We first recallibrated our photography style from studio shot images to real photography for authenticity.
+Given these parameters, our small but mighty team went to work.
+We first recalibrated our photography style from studio shot images to real photography for authenticity.
 Then we took our brand purple, modernized it, and expanded the pallete for legibility and contrast.
 </p>

 <p>